-A clinical education or didactic remediation plan may be required of the student in the event that the student fails to demonstrate acceptable performance in either area.
-Remediation plans will be developed individually for each student and require a significant commitment from the student.
-If the remediation plan is not completed by the student or the student fails to demonstrate acceptable performance after the remediation plan is completed, the student may be dismissed from the program.
+A clinical education, didactic, or professional behaviors remediation plan may be required of the student in the event that the student fails to demonstrate acceptable performance in one or more areas.
+If required, a remediation plan will be developed by program faculty.
+Successful completion of a remediation plan will require a significant commitment from the student.
+If the remediation plan is not completed by the student or the student fails to demonstrate acceptable performance after the remediation plan is completed, the student may be recommended for dismissal from the program to the Graduate Academic Standing Committee.